jolespin/veba/FAQ.md

 #### How can I speed up the installation?

-You can replace all of the `conda` references to `mamba` but this hasn't been tested yet.
-With `conda`, it takes ~1.5 hours to install all the environments and `mamba` only drops the time by ~10 minutes so it's not recommended.
 The databases take ~4.5 to download/configure.  **Please refer to the [documentation](https://github.com/jolespin/veba/blob/main/install/README.md)** to make sure you allocate enough resources to run `Diamond` and `MMSEQS2` in the backend of the database config.
 If you have connection issues to your remote server, you can always use a screen so it doesn't lose your progress when you are installing VEBA (I tend to do this for large copy jobs).
 Here is an example command to ssh into your remote server and launching a screen: `ssh -t [username]@[domain] 'screen -DR'`

 #### Are there any database versions that are mandatory?

 Yes, there a few and they are detailed out in the [version notes](https://github.com/jolespin/veba/blob/main/install/README.md#version-notes).
+The most notable would be `GTDB` which is specific to different `GTDB-Tk` versions and prebuilt mash screens VEBA provides.

 #### Why are there different conda environments for different modules and how do I know which one to use?